mideind/GreynirAPI/README.md

 ## Running web application

-After activating the virtual environment, run the following command from the repo root to launch the server:
+After activating the virtual environment, run the following command from the repo root:

 ```
 $ uvicorn main:app
 ```

-Defaults to running on `localhost:8000`
+Defaults to running on `[localhost:8000](http://localhost:8000)`

 ## API documentation